 The field of cardiology today is headed towards preventive cardiac care, less invasive therapies, and pharmacogenetics.
 Preventive cardiac care is the foundation of the practice of cardiology of the future, and the one area where patients can take the most control in their own care.
 More than “wellness,” or holistic medicine, preventive cardiac care focuses on ongoing healthy lifestyle choices, such as nutrition and exercise.
 With soaring healthcare costs, increasing medication intake, rising numbers in disease statistics, the answer lies within preventive medicine.

 Of course, it’s harder than ever to make healthy choices: from processed foods to long work hours to huge portion sizes, unhealthy choices are surely easier to make than healthy ones.
 It is incumbent upon the modern cardiologist to work with patients to promote healthy choices.
 Toward this goal, Dr. Fenster has started the Palm Beach Heartstrong program, offering free, weekly community tai chi classes every Sunday morning and creating a garden and gardening program at the local Boys & Girls Club to teach young kids the benefits of good nutrition.
 Dr. Fenster has also enlisted nutritionists to meet with eligible patients for a one-time assessment – free of charge.
 Thus far, Dr. Fenster’s patients have lost a total of over 800 pounds.

 Patients at the Cardiac Institute of the Palm Beaches can enroll in a nutrition and fitness challenge as well.
 For every pound lost, or number of steps walked, Dr. Fenster and the Cardiac Institute of the Palm Beaches through Palm Beach Heartstrong will donate to the Max M. Fisher Boys & Girls Club in Riviera Beach, FL.
 By helping themselves, Dr. Fenster’s patients will also be helping their community.

-Patients at Dr. Fenster’s office, across the street from Palm Beach Gardens Medical Center, experience the latest in diagnostic testing, including nuclear stress tests, digital echocardiograms, digital electrocardiograms (EKGs), and more.
+Patients at Dr. Fenster’s office experience the latest in diagnostic testing, including nuclear stress tests, digital echocardiograms, digital electrocardiograms (EKGs), and more.
 But Dr. Fenster takes this dedication one step further by teaching his patients how to prevent heart disease from progressing.